 Autumn Apple and Date Scones

-Clotted cream is a thick cream made from the cows of Devon England.
+Clotted cream is a thick cream made from the cows of Devon, England.
 It is not whipped cream, it is made by cooking pasteurized cream at a low temperature until it ‘clots’ on the top (just like mascarpone) This delicious cream is the scone’s perfect companion!

 The scones start with rubbing softened butter into the flour and baking powder.
 I prefer doing this by hand rather than using a mixer.

-The best way to mix butter into flour:
+The best way to mix butter into flour

+Lift the butter into your fingers and rub between thumb and fingers until it resembles breadcrumbs.
 Tip: shake the bowl side to side and all the butter chunks will come to the top so you can see how incorporated they are.

 Freezing and storing scones

 You can either freeze the cut scones unbaked or baked.
 To freeze unbaked scones, place on a tray (without touching so they don’t stick together) and freeze for 3 hours, then transfer them to a sealed container.
 To bake, defrost at room temperature for 2-3 hours then bake per the recipe.